 The PRC recently enacted regulations applying to Internet-related services and telecom-related activities.
-While many aspects of these regulations remain unclear, they purport to limit and require licensing of various aspects of the provision of Internet information services.
+While many aspects of these regulations remain unclear, they purport to limit and require licensing of various aspects of the provision of Internet information and value added telecommunication services.
 If these regulations are interpreted to be inconsistent with our ownership structure and business operations, our business will be severely impaired and we could be subject to severe penalties as discussed above.